dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 use `runtime_report` because their rule ID comes from the saved report rather than static source discovery.

+Remediation coverage and catalog-audit groups also include deterministic `actionability` and `actionability_reason` fields.
+The stable actionability vocabulary is `remediable_defect`, `policy_or_profile_decision`, `unsupported_format_or_capability`, `expected_artifact_or_context`, `needs_rule_attribution`, `needs_diagnostic_context`, `unsafe_to_automate`, and
+`informational_only`.
+Boundary-aware summary counts are advisory additions: ordinary mapped/unmapped and warning/error counts remain unchanged, while actionable, intentional-boundary, attribution-blocked, and diagnostic-context-blocked counts explain which gaps should be worked first.
+Unknown warning/error codes default to `remediable_defect`; only deterministic rule, finding-code, severity, mapping, or attribution evidence can move a gap behind actionable defects.
+These fields do not change finding severity, quality status, or exit policy.

 ## Update Workflow

 Do not update golden fixtures as a side effect of routine test runs.
 When a